Women Against Pit Closures: History

 The name "Women Against Pit Closures" was adopted at a national delegate conference in Chesterfield, Derbyshire, in December 1984.
 The word women was specifically chosen, rather than wives or ladies.

 The group sought Associate Membership of the National Union of Mineworkers (NUM).
 Many local NUM branches relinquished the organisation of food and welfare support to WAPC groups.
 Crèches were established so that mothers had more freedom to participate in WAPC activities, such as picketing, public speaking and organising events.

 A rally was at organised at Saltergate Football Stadium in Chesterfield for International Women's Day 1985.
 Ann Scargill regularly spoke at WAPC events in Yorkshire.
 Women in Nottinghamshire also spoke out against pit closures, including Ida Hackett.
-Ida Hackett was chair of the Nottinghamshire Women Against Pit closures and she and Notts miners wives spoke at meetings outside Notts. and abroad appealing for support for the miners.
+Hackett was chair of the Nottinghamshire Women Against Pit closures and she and Notts miners wives spoke at meetings outside Notts. and abroad appealing for support for the miners.

 The phrase "hayway the lasses" was associated with WAPC in the northeast of England and songs were sung by women at rallies and marches across Britain: